lletourn/Workshops/doc/10-Exploratory.md

 done

 # Copy this output and paste it at the end of the command like so
-java -Xmx2G -jar ~/bvatools-dev.jar clustfreq \
+java7 -Xmx2G -jar ~/bvatools-dev.jar clustfreq \
 --snppos pairedVariants/mpileup.snpPos.tsv \
 --threads 3 \
 --prefix sampleComparison \